-Organizational and syndication costs are expenses attributable to the organization of the Partnership and the marketing and offering of interests therein, including without limitation any related legal and accounting fees and expenses, travel expenses and filing fees.
+Organizational and syndication costs are expenses attributable to the organization of the Partnership and the marketing and offering of interests therein, including, without limitation, any related legal and accounting fees and expenses, travel expenses, and filing fees.
 Organizational costs are charged to expense when incurred and syndication costs are deducted from partners' capital.

-2. Fair value measurements:
+2. Fair Value Measurements

 The Partnership's assets recorded at fair value have been categorized as described in the Partnership's significant accounting policies in Note 1.
 All investments of the Partnership are Level 3 investments or are not included in the fair value hierarchy because they are valued using the NAV practical expedient.
 Both observable and unobservable inputs may be used to determine the fair value of investments that the Partnership has classified within the Level 3 category.
 As a result, the unrealized gains and losses for the assets within the Level 3 category may include changes in fair value that were attributable to both observable and unobservable inputs.
-For the year ended June 30, 2022, the Partnership had six investments for which the NAV practical expedient was used.
+For the nine-month period from July 1, 2023 through March 31, 2024, the Partnership had six investments for which the NAV practical expedient was used.